publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXV/ptA/spt2/m__us_usc_t16_s460nnn–21.md

     The Federal Land Policy and Management Act of 1976, referred to in subsec. (a), is [Pub.
 L. 94–579][/us/pl/94/579], Oct.
 21, 1976, [90 Stat.
 2743][/us/stat/90/2743], as amended, which is classified principally to chapter 35 (§ 1701 et seq.) of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 43][/us/usc/t43/s1701] and Tables.

     This subchapter, referred to in subsecs. (a) and (b)(1), was in the original “this Act”, meaning [Pub.
 L. 106–399][/us/pl/106/399], Oct.
 30, 2000, [114 Stat.
-1655][/us/stat/114/1655], which is classified generally to this subchapter.
+1655][/us/stat/114/1655], known as the Steens Mountain Cooperative Management and Protection Act of 2000, which is classified generally to this subchapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 460nnn of this title][/us/usc/t16/s460nnn] and Tables.

 ----------